 It goes without saying that you will want to have a state tax lien removed as soon as possible.

 You can have a California state tax lien on your property released in one of several ways.
 We’ll go over each of these options.

-Some individuals can qualify for an offer in compromise, in which you pay a lower amount than your total tax debt to clear it.
+Some individuals can qualify for an offer in compromise, in which you pay a lower amount than your total back taxes to clear it.
 The state only accepts these offers if it legitimately believes the lesser amount is as much money as it will be able to collect from you within a reasonable period.
-People who qualify must prove they don’t have the financial means or assets to pay their entire tax debt now or in the future.
+People who qualify must prove they don’t have the financial means or assets to pay their entire back taxes now or in the future.

 If you believe you’re eligible, you can apply for an offer in compromise by filing all your tax returns, filling out the appropriate forms, and providing supporting documentation.
 The Franchise Tax Board will then review your application and determine whether to accept or reject your offer.

 The Franchise Tax Board must remove a lien if you contact the agency and prove the lien was a mistake.
 This can occur if the state calculated your back taxes incorrectly and you do not owe that much money.
 Alternatively, the lien might not have been intended for you, but for a different person entirely.
 It could also come to light that the lien wasn’t recorded properly, in which case the state must remove it.